Quillback: Life history

 The quillback is a slow-paced and long-lived freshwater fish species that belongs to a subfamily (Ictiobinae) for which extremely long-lived fishes are becoming known.
 A study of a Minnesota population found that they may reach sexual maturity by age 8–9 years, live several decades at adult size, recruit more sporadically than previously realized, and attain longevity in excess of 40 years.
 The study also documented accrual of age-spot pigmentation after 30 years, similar to their larger-bodied cousins, the bigmouth buffalo.
+A study from Colorado revealed sexual maturity by an age of 3 years, highly variable recruitment, population declines, and longevity approaching 50 years.

 Reproduction

 The quillback reproduces once yearly, typically in late spring or early summer.
 The timing of reproduction depends on the water temperature.
 Ideal temperatures for reproduction are between 7–18 degrees Celsius.
 Spawning occurs upstream of the typical quillback habitat, and they migrate in schools to the spawning site.
 The female quillback produces between 15,000 and 60,000 eggs, and scatters them in shallow water over a sandy or mud bottom.
 Fertilization then happens externally, and the eggs are left in quiet water.
 Since the quillback is oviparous, the eggs are hatched outside of the fish's body.
 The quillback possesses a polygynandrous mating system, meaning that two or more males have an exclusive sexual relationship with two or more females.
 The numbers of each sex can vary, and do not need to be equal.